Decoding general error correcting codes and the role of complementarity: Decoding errors in the Hayden-Preskill protocol

 \section{Decoding errors in the Hayden-Preskill protocol}

-We provide a detailed analysis of the Hayden-Preskill protocol based on the C-to-Q decoder with pPGMs.
-We first show a technical proposition in Sec.~\ref{SS:rrccr} and, based on the proposition, derive Corollary~\ref{Cor:HPresult} in Sec.~\ref{SS:owari}.
+We provide an in-depth analysis of decoding the Hayden-Preskill protocol by the C-to-Q decoder with pPGMs.
+To this end, we introduce a family of the Hayden-Preskill protocol in~\cref{SS:FHP}, which is to clearly understand different asymptotic limits of the protocol, and provide the formal statement of~\cref{Thm:HPformal}.
+We then provide a single-shot analysis in~\cref{SS:rrccr}.
+Based on these, we provide a proof of~\cref{Thm:HPformal} in~\cref{SS:owari}.